 This program recognizes employer partners who demonstrate the utmost devotion to social justice and equality through tangible actions.
 With this recognition, students can easily search, identify, and connect with organizations committed to making progress on this criteria.

 To see the detailed evaluation criteria Career and Professional Success uses to assess employer applications, visit: unhcaps.info/employerdei

-Welcome to our first Employer Diversity & Inclusion Champions and Rising Champions!
+Welcome to our most recent Employer Diversity & Inclusion Champions and Rising Champions!

 Careers & Disabilities

 You have the skills, experience, personal qualities, and enthusiasm an employer is looking for.
 You might also have a disability.
 If this is the case, it’s important to take some additional steps to ensure a successful job search.
 Our staff can help students and alumni with various disabilities explore and implement career goals and opportunities.

 If you have a disability that impacts your ability to take a standardized test, you may be eligible for accommodations.
 Contact information for various standardized tests is detailed below.